Check out our list of 10 best Chennai street food if you are visiting the fascinating capital of Tamil Nadu

 Parotta: delicious flatbreads!

 Parottas or Barrotas how the locals would prefer to call it are layered flatbread.
 They are available only post 6 pm in the city.
 There are many kinds of parottas, like ‘ennai parotta’ or ‘bun parotta’ served along with the popular saalna or serva (a delicious gravy packed with wholesome flavours).
 Though it is high-calorie, it is worth the sinfulness!

 Kalan: scrumptious gravy!

 Kalan: this scrumptious mushroom gravy will make every foodie droll!
 The mushrooms are initially marinated in a flavourful masala mix and shallow fried until it’s crispy.
-It is then tossed in a pre-made secret gravy which stuns your taste buds.
+It is then tossed in a pre-made secret gravy that stuns your taste buds.
 Do not forget to ask the Anna or Akka for extra corn mixture and vengayam (onion salad)

 Read more : Food Voyager